PHILADELPHIA REFLECTIONS

 Yellow Fever, Phila

-The French Revolution continued from 1789 to 1799 and created the opportunity for a second revolution in the colonies which a second overstretched European country would lose.
-The slaves of Haiti just about exterminated the white settlers, except for some who escaped, taking Yellow Fever and Dengue with them.
-Both diseases are Mosquito-borne, so they flare up in the summer and die down in the winter, although the Philadelphians who received the exiles didn't know that.
-Yellow Fever in Philadelphia was bad in 1793, came back annually for three more years, and flared up badly once again in 1798.
-It could easily be seen that it was worse in the lowlands, absent in the hills.
+The French Revolution continued from 1789 to 1799 and created the opportunity for a second revolution in the New World which a second overstretched European country would lose.
+The slaves of Haiti just about exterminated the white settlers, except for the few who escaped, taking Yellow Fever and Dengue with them.
+Both diseases are mosquito-borne, so they flare up in the summer and die down in the winter, although the Philadelphians who welcomed the exiles didn't know that.
+Yellow Fever in Philadelphia was bad in 1793, came back annually for three more years, and flared up once again in 1798.
+It could be easily observed to be more frequent in the lowlands, absent in the hills.
 Seasonal, it reached a peak in October, disappeared after the first frost.
 In the early fall, people died a horrible yellow death, jaundiced and bilious.

 {Dr. Rush}